ethanschafstall/sites-unesco/README.md

 ### 2. Filtering Functionality

 Filter UNESCO sites based on different criteria:
-- By country
-- By continent
+- By country and/or continent
-- By the number of visits
+- By the type of site (natural, cultural, mixed)
 - And more!
 Tailor your exploration based on your preferences.

 ### 3. Account Functionality